Skip to content

 There are several ways that you can delete the cluster.

-$ gcloud container clusters delete <cluster name>
+$ gcloud container clusters delete cluster1 --zone us-central1-a --project <project ID>

 The return statement requests your confirmation of the deletion.
 Type y to confirm.